Children Deprived of Liberty: Learning from the UN Global Study

 Knowledge of recommendations to bring about change and improvements.

-The course encompasses a 9-weeks period.
-Participants are expected to engage in approximately 45 hours of active learning through readings, videos, discussions, and quizzes.
-Case studies and examples from different areas of the world and on different themes will be used to identify cross-regional and cross-cutting issues and enable a global and multidimensional understanding of the topic.
+The course encompasses a 9-weeks period involving approximately 36 hours of learning through readings, videos, and self-assessment quizzes.
+Case studies and examples from different areas of the world and on different themes are used to identify cross-regional and cross-cutting issues and enable a global and multidimensional understanding of the topic.

 We designed this course for participants around the world who are actively interested and engaged in children’s rights work and wish to deepen their knowledge about the protection of children deprived of liberty.